skx/yal/PRIMITIVES.md

 You can receive a full-list of special forms via `(specials)`, this list will include:

+* `$`
+  * Allow running a shell-command, including pipelines, and return the output as either a string or a list of strings.
 * `alias`
   * Define function aliases, this is used whenever we rename/change things in the standard-library to avoid breaking user scripts.
 * `catch`.